[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

-He groped, fumbled, clapped the seal to his forehead.
+He groped, fumbled, grasped the seal and clapped it to his forehead.

 The ego-track of Neville Yeadon:

-Ha - it's like seizing a baton from a doddering conductor.
-Just as well I did.
+It's like seizing a baton from a doddering conductor, and it's just as well I did.
 Nyav couldn't take what Dynoom has to tell.

-I can hardly grasp it myself, but the yuck flavour is not such a shock for a Terran... so I'm the one, if anyone is, who can get it to Syoom.
-Dealing with Dempelath is now a matter for the Sunnoad himself, as Dynoom said, and, to convey the message, who but I?
-My head surfaces, I'm back in the will's saddle, not before time.
+I can hardly endure it myself, but the yuck flavour is not such a shock for a Terran, so I'm the one who can get this most vital and urgent message to Syoom.
+It must be done!
+The only sensible option now is to go right to the top.
+Dynoom's absolutely right, that dealing with Dempelath is now a matter for the Sunnoad himself.

 My excuse gets stronger the more I consider.
-It's not only that my native self can't cope with the horror in the city-brain's message.
-It's that the journey I - we - must take, is one which Nyav couldn't face even commencing, even though it seems to me to offer a far better prospect than staying here to wallow in sorrow's swamp.
-Channel despair into purpose!
+It's not only that my native self can't cope with the horror in the city-brain's message, it's that the journey which I - we - must take is one which Nyav couldn't face even commencing.

-I've left written messages: to my children, to Thergerer and Lanok and Gevuldree, and to Dynoom.
+I've left some written messages: to my children, to Thergerer and Lanok and Gevuldree, and to Dynoom.
 Will folk think badly of me?
-Or feel unspoken relief when I am gone?
+Or will they feel unspoken relief when I am gone?

-What shall I take?
-Laser, rations, torch, the missive from Dynoom and the hellish stupp from the Husnuth.
+Now, what shall I take?
+The obvious things: laser, rations, torch, the missive from Dynoom.
 A packed, provisioned skimmer and a determined will - these I will set against the perils of Fyaym.

 ...What's this - lights beside the mound?
 A couple, keeping vigil.